-41. The "blended" methodology used for the 2018 estimates assumed that APT data were a better reflection of the true impact of Hurricane Maria on migration patterns than the ACS/PRCS, and that ACS and APT data followed similar historical patterns; thus, this relationship could be used to create a better estimate for the period.
-ACS and APT data tended to follow similar patterns before 2017, with APT data consistently showing more net out-movement than ACS net out-migration (Figure 2).
+38. The "blended" methodology used for the 2018 estimates assumed that APT data were a better reflection of the true impact of Hurricane Maria on migration patterns than the ACS/PRCS, and that ACS and APT data followed similar historical patterns; thus, this relationship could be used to create a better estimate for the period.
+ACS and APT data tended to follow similar patterns before 2017, with APT data consistently showing more net outmovement from Puerto Rico than ACS net out-migration (Figure 2).

-Figure 2.
-Net migration from United States to Puerto Rico, 2010 to 2017
+Figure 2 Puerto Rico net migration with the United States, 2010 to 2017